MorganStenberg/murder-mystery/README.md

 ## Deployment

+### Cloning repository
+If you want to clone the [repository](https://github.com/MorganStenberg/murder-mystery) for this application follow these instructions on [Github](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

+### Heroku
 The project was deployed to [Heroku](https://www.heroku.com) using the below procedure:

 - **Log in to Heroku** or create an account if required.